thosgood/this-weeks-finds/markdown/151-200/week176.md

-For fans of group theory, one nice thing about this 2-category is that it explains where "inner automorphisms" fit into the grand n-categorical scheme of things.
+For fans of group theory, one nice thing about this 2-category is that it explains where "inner automorphisms" fit into the grand
+$n$-categorical scheme of things.
 It also explains why conjugations become important in algebraic topology when you're playing around with the "fundamental group": this is actually a 2-functor from the 2-category of